 I’d recommend using russet potatoes for this loaded potato soup recipe.
 Yukon Gold or white potatoes would also work, but they might take a bit longer to cook.

 Storing and reheating

-This loaded baked potato soup will last in the fridge for up to 5 days in airtight glass containers.
+This Instant Pot loaded baked potato soup will last in the fridge for up to 5 days in airtight glass containers.
 Make sure to store any toppings like the turkey bacon, scallions and sour cream separately.

 I recommend reheating on the stovetop over low heat for best results, but you can also reheat it in the microwave for 1-2 minutes, stirring halfway through, then add on your fresh toppings.

 Unfortunately, this Instant Pot loaded potato soup won’t freeze very well, but you can freeze the turkey bacon raw or cooked.
 Raw turkey bacon will last in the fridge for up to 6 months in freezer-safe Ziploc bags.
 If you’re freezing it cooked, wait for it to cool down to room temperature before freezing for up to 3 months.
 Let it thaw in the fridge overnight then reheat or cook fresh.